corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/communication/_index.md

 # Cluster Communications

 Communication between workers, within a cluster, is mostly achieved through the internal message bus, integrated with Kafka.
-However, communication originating from outside a cluster is usually using the HTTP protocol.
+However, communication originating from outside a cluster usually uses the HTTP protocol.

 ## REST